RemotePixel/disasterwatch/README.md

 Aim of this project is to ease access to satelite imagery where we need the most.

 ####Two purposes are define:
-- Catalog disaster
+* Catalog disaster
-- Visualize latest imagery available on each area (Landsat, SENTINEL, UrtheCast, PlanetLab, Digitalglobe, Airbus DS ...)
+* Visualize latest imagery available on each area (Landsat, SENTINEL, ,UrtheCast, PlanetLab, Digitalglobe, Airbus DS ...)

 Why
 -------

 Imagery as a service is a reality.
-Accessing medium or high resolution image has never been easier.
-My concern is that
+Accessing

 To Do